jadenyin/team-b/content/authors/heshiyu/_index.md

 ---
 # Display name
-title: Y看板
+title: 何诗雨

 # Username (this should match the folder name)
 authors:
-- team-b
+- yinyujie

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: 你的规划管理助手
+role: 2018

 # Organizations/Affiliations
 organizations: